kausthub-kannan/Drake/README.md

 # Drake
 **Make Notes without mess**

-DrakeLLM is developed to help students to solve the issue of making notes from videos and LLMs.
+DrakeLLM is developed to help students to solve the issue of making notes from videos, books and others.
 Utilising RAG, Drake helps in making quick notes along with a Q&A bot.
 Books, YouTube tutorials or Videos, Drake supports all your means.

 ## Features
 - **Quick Notes**: Make notes quickly with Drake.